abarrak/abarrak.github.io/_posts/2016-8-26-fix-sinatra-tilt-unicode.md

 <img src="{{ site.baseurl }}/public/images/sinatra-logo.png" class="post-image resize-sm center-image" />

-In the past week, I'v been deplying a Sinatra app to AWS Elastic Beanstalk.
+In the past week, I'v been deploying a Sinatra app to AWS Elastic Beanstalk.
 In development environment, everything was working just fine, but when I published the application and tested it in production, I encountered a weird problem in one of the templates that was supposed to be supporting uft-8 text without any issues.

 ### **Symptoms**
 The error was appearing in one of the `.erb` view files that contains a `textarea` field.
 When it is populated with a non English text at the server, the application crashes with 500 code.
 Here's a fragment of the error stack trace: